Self Sovereign Identity & Decentralized Identity - Control Your Data

-So why are we not taking back control of our most valuable asset, which is data?
-Data is the key to our privacy.
+Let's take a deep dive in to decentralized identity!
+Why are we not taking back control of our most valuable asset, which is data?
+Data is the key to our privacy and identity.
 Governments, tech giants like Facebook, the apps on your smartphone, banks, hospitals, hotels, and even super markets.
 They all use someone else’s data or the data of many people combined, often without consent, violating basic human rights and individual’s privacy.
 Even with all regulations such as GDPR, HIPAA, PDPA, APPI, and data breach notification laws, and even with endless security measures in place, the amount of data breaches is out of control.
 Data breaches become bigger, and profiting off of someone else’s personal digital identity is the business model of many large enterprises.

-New to Dragon Factor?
-Here are 5 things you should know about our decentralized identity solution.
+New to Factor?
+Here are more details about our decentralized identity solutions.

 Decentralized identity allows individuals to maintain full control over their privacy, as well as decide how and what data is shared.
 It enables people to monetize their personal information themselves.
 It reduces the risk of abuse and large data breaches violating people's privacy.
 Decentralized identity is much broader than the name may suggest.

 If you think about it, ‘centralized decentralized identity’ is a more accurate name, although it sounds even more complex.
 Since the individual to whom any identity data is attached and only this individual should act as the central authority to control with whom to share specific personal information for a specific need.
 Right now most of the world's data is owned and controlled by giant centralized tech companies, no longer the individual.